-The built-in circuit is powered by a constant current source (see Figure 4).
+The built-in circuit is powered by a constant current source (see figure).
 This constant current source may be part of the instrument or a separate unit.
+Both supply current and voltage output are transmitted via the same coaxial cable.
+A positive bias voltage arises at the sensor output.
 The vibration signal is transmitted back to the supply as a modulated bias voltage.
-Both supply current and voltage output are transmitted via the same coaxial cable which can be as long as several hundred meters.
-The capacitor CC removes the sensor bias voltage from the instrument input providing a zero-based AC signal.
-Since the output impedance of the IEPE signal is typically 100 ..
-300 Ohms, special low-noise sensor cable is not required.
-Standard low -cost coaxial cables are sufficient.
+The capacitor Cc removes the sensor bias voltage from the instrument input providing a zero-based AC signal.
+Since the output impedance of common IEPE-compatible transducers is less than 100 ohms, the cable may be up to several hundred meters long without compromising signal quality.
+Inexpensive standard coaxial cables can be used instead of expensive low-noise cables.

 Low Power IEPE

 Particularly for battery-operated equipment it may be unfavorable to provide a sensor supply with 4 mA constant current from a 24 V compliance voltage, requiring a power of 100 mW.
-For this reason Metra has introduced a low-power version of the IEPE standard, which is applied in the accelerometers KS94L, KS943L, KS82L and in the vibration meters VM22, VM24 and VM25.
+For this reason Metra has introduced a low-power version of the IEPE standard, which is applied in several accelerometers and instruments.
 Low Power IEPE accelerometers usually have a bias voltage of 4 to 8 V. So a compliance voltage of 10 to 12 V is sufficient.
 The constant current supply may be as low as 0.1 mA, depending on the transducer model.
 This can reduce the power consumption of the transducer by up to 99 %.

-Figure 7 shows the typical frequency response of the sensor electronics under the influence of different cable capacitances and supply currents.
-At higher capacitances the upper frequency limit drops due to the low pass filter formed by the output resistance and the cable capacitance.
-At 4 mA the cable capacitance can be up to 50 nF (500 m standard coaxial cable) without reduction of the upper frequency limit.
+The following diagram shows the typical frequency response of the sensor electronics under the influence of different cable capacitances and supply currents.
+At higher capacitances the upper frequency limit drops.
+The reason is the low pass filter formed by the output resistance and the cable capacitance At 4 mA the cable capacitance can be up to 50 nF (500 m standard coaxial cable) without reduction of the upper frequency limit.

 Today in most applications IEPE accelerometers are preferred.
 However, charge mode accelerometers can be superior in some cases.
 The following table shows advantages and drawbacks of both sensor types.